evkx/evkx.github.io/content/models/maserati/grecale/grecale_folgore/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 535 liters.
+The trunk offers a cargo capacity of 535 liters (18.9 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).

-The maxium weight of the car is 3110 kg (6856 lbs), and with the base weight of 2480 kg (5467 lbs), you can max load 630 kg (1389 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 3110 kg (6856 lbs), with a base weight of 2480 kg (5467 lbs).
+This allows for a maximum load of 630 kg (1389 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1800, and on unbraked, it is 750 kg (3968/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1800 kg (3968 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 ### Availability & Pricing